quentinlintz/quentinlintz.github.io/_posts/2024-08-24-lessons-learned-maintaining-an-open-source-project.md

 ## What makes a project inviting?

 If you've worked on a software project before, I'm certain you've noticed what makes a project enjoyable to work on.
-It's easy to write off these points as _minutiae_, but I think it makes projects stand out and is condusive to community growth[^0].
+It's easy to write off these points as _minutiae_, but I think it makes projects stand out and is conducive to community growth[^1].

 ### Documentation and Information